simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 I don't use pending (`!`), but perhaps it is useful in very tricky reconciliations, as a temporary marker for transactions matched so far, allowing you start over more easily.
+Note, the --uncleared flag matches both uncleared and pending things ("everything not definitely cleared").
+Currently, to match pending things only, use `status:!`, and to match uncleared things only, `not:status:! not:status:*` (`status:` seems buggy).

-Tip: some [editor modes](#editor-support) highlight entries differently based on their status.
+Some [editor modes](#editor-support) highlight entries differently based on their status.
 In Emacs ledger-mode, you can toggle transaction status with `C-c C-e`, or posting status with `C-c C-c`.

 ## Account names